“Now seek the sky-stone, although you cannot see her

 “But it wasn’t like any dream I’ve had before.
 It felt so real, like a memory.
 It didn’t fade like most dreams do.
 If anything it’s only grown clearer since I’ve been awake...”
 Ismo rubbed his eyes and stared out towards the unsalted sea.

 “Relax, let’s get you some wine--”

 Lemki was cut off by the loud ringing of the copper bell that hung on the South side of the ring of lore.
 The crowd around the fire went deathly silent.
-A very tall man, slightly hunched by age, walked slowly through the crowd and ascended the small platform on the ring of lore’s Eastern wall, his long gray robe rattling with with sewn in iron charms.
+A very tall man, slightly hunched by age, walked slowly through the crowd and ascended the small platform on the ring of lore’s Eastern wall, his long gray robe rattling with with sewn in iron charms, leaning heavily on an iron ringed staff.
 Kalevi’s thick beard and tangled mane of hair glowed silver in the firelight.
 His piercing blue eyes gleamed, deep set in crevasses of wrinkled skin.
 Kalevi was the oldest man in the village, but his voice was deep and clear, easily commanding the attention of his audience.

 “Welcome, children of the Iron Shore.”
 Kalevi intoned with a chant-like cadence.
 “Our evefires blaze with the light of Eino, the eternal flame that has burned in the allforge since the dawn of our tribe.
 Listen now to our history.
 Open your minds to the wisdom of the Iron Book.”